-Fill to raise grades in paved areas, and in areas of backfill for over excavations, shall meet the requirements of Maine DOT Standard Specification 703.19, Granular Borrow for Embankment Construction.
+Fill to raise grades in paved areas, and in areas of backfill for over excavations, shall meet the requirements of Maine DOT Standard Specification 703.19, Granular Borrow for Embankment Construction, except that portion passing the No. 200 sieve shall be 7.0% or less.

-Crushed Stone as noted on the plans, used for underdrain aggregate shall be washed 3⁄4 inch crushed stone meeting the requirements of Maine DOT Standard Specification 703.22, Underdrain Backfill Material, Type C.
+Crushed Stone as noted on the plans, used for underdrain aggregate shall be washed /4 inch crushed stone meeting the requirements of Maine DOT Standard Specification 703.22, Underdrain Backfill Material, Type C.